Prithvi2004/CODEWAY_WebDev/README.md

 Landing Page

 The landing page project is designed to create a visually appealing and informative entry point for a website or product.
-It utilizes modern web development techniques including HTML5, CSS3, and possibly frameworks like Bootstrap or Tailwind CSS to ensure responsiveness and aesthetic appeal across devices.
+It utilizes modern web development techniques including HTML5, CSS3.

 Portfolio